Tariffs, migration and cartels will top Rubio's talks in Mexico and Ecuador this week

 The official, who spoke on condition of anonymity to preview Rubio’s meetings, said sovereignty protections were “understood” by both countries without having to be formalized in a document.

-Sheinbaum lowered her expectations Tuesday, saying during her morning news briefing that it would not be a formal agreement but rather a kind of memorandum of understanding to share information and intelligence on drug trafficking or money laundering obtained “by them in their territory, by us in our territory unless commonly agreed upon.”
+Sheinbaum lowered her expectations Tuesday, saying it would not be a formal agreement but rather a kind of memorandum of understanding to share information and intelligence on drug trafficking or money laundering obtained “by them in their territory, by us in our territory unless commonly agreed upon.”

 Mexico's president touts keeping close ties with the US

-Of her meeting with Rubio on Wednesday, she said it was always important to maintain good relations with the United States.

-“There will be moments of greater tension, of less tension, of issues that we do not agree on, but we have to try to have a good relationship, and I believe tomorrow’s meeting will show that," Sheinbaum said.
+“There will be moments of greater tension, of less tension, of issues that we do not agree on, but we have to try to have a good relationship, and I believe tomorrow’s meeting will show that," Sheinbaum said of her meeting with Rubio on Wednesday.
 "It is a relationship of respect and at the same time collaboration.”

 To appease Trump, Sheinbaum has gone after Mexican cartels and their fentanyl production more aggressively than her predecessor.
 The government has sent the National Guard to the northern border and delivered 55 cartel figures long wanted by U.S. authorities to the Trump administration.